LukyTheFatGUYYY/Squatch/README.md

 # To-Do

-* Fix the webscraping which can be found at /events/pcbuildhelp.js

-* Also make sure the jointocreate.js, giveaway.js and topic.js are working as best as possible in /files/dont-touch
+* Also make sure the jointocreate.js and topic.js is working

-* rewrite the ticket system

-* fix the antiswear
+* Add an anti-swear event